TERMINALFOUR (T4) TIP 36: Adding Blog Posts To Your Website

 …From More Than One Blog

 But say, I wanted to get posts from two different blogs.
 In the below example, I want everything written about Dr. Brian Pearson.
-After some reading on Blogs.IFAS, there are two blogs that could potentially post about or by Dr. Pearson (i.e., news and mrec).
+After some reading on Blogs.IFAS, two blogs post content about by Dr. Pearson (i.e., news and mrec).

 Leveraging The UF/IFAS Global Blog